imothee/wintersmith-sass/readme.md

 install:

-currently please download the folder into your wintersmith project and add the folder to the plugins `"./wintersmith-sass"` in the wintersmith config
+`npm install wintersmith-sass -g` then add `wintersmith-sass` to your plugins in the wintersmith config

-an npm module is planned

 usage: